genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/05_data-grid.md

 ## Custom column config

-You noticed that the grid has displayed all the columns available in the table `ALL_POSITIONS`.
-If you want to customise how each column is displayed, you can provide a column config for every column, like so:
+The grid has displayed all the columns in the `ALL_POSITIONS` table.
+If you want to customise the way that each column is displayed, you can provide a column config for every column, like this:

 Create a new file called **positionColumnDefs.ts** in the same directory as the **home.ts**.